ethereum/ethereum-org-website/public/content/developers/docs/nodes-and-clients/index.md

 - Gets only the latest state while relying on trust in developers and consensus mechanism.
 - Client ready to use with current network state in a few minutes.

-**NB** Light sync does not yet work with PoS Ethereum - new versions of light sync should ship soon!
+**NB** Light sync does not yet work with proof-of-stake Ethereum - new versions of light sync should ship soon!

 [More on light clients](/developers/docs/nodes-and-clients/light-clients/).